Do not forget that if you are not sure of anything about any of my trips then please send an enquiry.

 Basic first aid kit – I always carry one but you are welcome to take one if you want

-Mosquito repellent – Repellents with Deet in them, although very good, can destroy plastics in particular camera equipment - I use Prevent
+Mosquito repellent – Repellents with Deet in them, although very good, can destroy plastics in particular camera equipment so a non-deet repellent, I find, is better.

 All costs of trips are based on a shared room with twin or double beds.
 If you are travelling alone and do not mind sharing I will pair you with someone of the same gender.